 - Try to be a generous freelancer bout your services.
-You should not act as a penniless and just think over benefits.
+You should not act like a penniless and just think over benefits.
 Make this profit in an appropriate way!

-- Joining the marketing platforms such as Perfcelancer and look for jobs on freelancing websites as a means to broaden the market and more remote job opportunities for freelancers.
+- Joining the marketing platforms such as Perfcelancer and looking for freelance jobs on freelancing websites as a means to broaden the market and more remote job opportunities for freelancers.

 Create your budget: